 Rhayader’s proximity to the man-altered Elan Valley was what first drew my attention to the place and, given my liking for wilder spots, that may appear strange but some of some of mankind’s constructions can blend with the landscape.
 Its proximity to Llandrindod Wells on the Cambrian railway line makes a visit possible with the help of this bus service.
 Like many in the area, it is a Monday to Saturday affair and offers a largely two hourly timetable between Rhayader and Llandrindod Wells.
 After that, it is a little less regular for Llanidloes and there quizzically are journeys that start and end in Aberystwyth by following the route of service 525, with which it connects at other times.
 The X75 is another service that overlaps and connects with the X47 so things can look a little confused in the timetable.
 Nevertheless, it offers a good way of getting about from early morning to early evening and that has its uses.

-X50: Wrexham – Coedpoeth – Bwlchgwyn – Llandegla – Ruthin – Denbigh
+X51: Wrexham – Coedpoeth – Llandegla – Ruthin – Denbigh

-Both of these services combine together to give a decent travel option for anyone wishing to get around northeast Wales.
-Frequencies on Sundays and bank holidays may be very much less than those on other days of the week but they remain useful with a two hourly daytime service between Wrexham and Denbigh with the section between Ruthin and Denbigh doing better.
-On Mondays to Saturdays, these two towns even enjoy a half hourly service for much of the day while it is largely hourly for other places.
-What interests me about the routes is the access that they could offer to quality walking country.
+This service gives a decent travel option for anyone wishing to get around northeast Wales.
+Frequencies on Sundays and bank holidays may be very much less than those on other days of the week but they remain useful with a largely hourly daytime service.
+What interests me about the route is the access that they could offer to quality walking country.
 For instance, Llandegla is on the Offa’s Dyke Path national trail and I would like to walk north from there into the Clwydian Range sometime.